Jun 01, 2022

 At this point, you will have your company vision, the objectives you need to complete to get closer to that vision, and know what needs to happen for you to achieve those objectives.

 The work that needs to be done.
 Now we're down in the mud and focused on the actual work that will be completed.
 With initiatives, we determined what needs to happen.
 With projects, we determine how we will make that happen.

 To continue with our team happiness objective, We're taking the initiative to understand our team better.
 We decide to conduct a survey - this is our project - the how we will understand our team.

 The final part is our tasks.
 Our project is broken up into actionable pieces.
 For our survey, we would need to write some questions, find some software, draft an email, etc.

 That leaves us with our vision of where we want our company to be, the objectives we need to achieve to get there, what needs to happen to achieve those objectives, and finally, the work we will do.
 Leaving us with a clear and focused view of what we as a company are doing.

-You should now (hopefully) have an initial understanding of objectives and everything they entail.
-We've only scratched the service and haven't yet gone into topics such as measuring success, prioritisation, using data to inform your decisions, and much more.
-So check back in the future.
+It should be noted that we've only scratched the surface of this matter, and we haven't yet gone into topics such as measuring success, prioritization, using data to inform your decisions, and much more.
+We'll be covering these specific topics down the road, so be sure to check back in the future.

 Meet us and help us build the most amazing app for marketing professionals.